ioerror/vula/INSTALL.md

 This option is not currently recommended, as a `pip install` of vula will place systemd and other configuration files in the wrong place.
-However, if you are interested in helping to get Vula working on other distributions, `pip install sibc vula_libnss vula` is a place to start.
+However, if you are interested in helping to get vula working on other distributions, `pip install sibc vula_libnss vula` is a place to start.

 This option is available for advanced technical users - it requires manual